Adaptive Optical Imaging with Entangled Photons: Results

 We consider a situation where the sample has a 3-dimensional structure, which is very common in microscopy.
 In such a case, it is known that it is not possible to correct for defocus aberrations properly.
 Indeed, when using an image quality metric, it may optimize for the wrong focal plane within the sample.
 Since the sample structure has no effect in QAO, defocus correction is possible.
 In our demonstration, we chose an object consisting of three copper wires, each with an approximate thickness of $0.15$ mm, and spaced approximately $5$ mm apart along the optical axis.
 We then induced defocus aberration with strength $\alpha^{aber}_{02}=-2$ by placing a second SLM in plane A2.
 Sum-coordinate projection and intensity images are acquired for a wide range of defocus corrections ($\alpha_{02} \in [-5,5]$) programmed on the correction SLM.
 At each step, values of three standard AO image quality metrics are calculated from the intensity image: power in bucket (PIB)~\cite{debarre_imagebased_2009}, image contrast~\cite{zhou_contrastbased_2015}, and low frequency content~\cite{debarre_image_2007}.
 In addition, $C_0^+$ is also retrieved from the sum-coordinate projection.
 Figure~\ref{fig:3 wires}.a shows the four corresponding optimization curves.
-First, we observe that the various classical AO metrics return different optimal optimization coefficients, highlighting their dependency on the object's structure.
+First, we observe that the various classical AO metrics return different optimization coefficients, highlighting their dependency on the object's structure.
 Then, by examining the intensity images captured while programming each optimal correction phase pattern (Figs.~\ref{fig:3 wires}b-e), it becomes evident that none of these metrics properly corrected the aberrations.
 Indeed, the aberration-free image in Figure~\ref{fig:3 wires}g clearly shows that only the bottom wire is in the focal plane, which is not the case in any of the intensity images shown in Figures~\ref{fig:3 wires}b-e.
 On the other hand, QAO converges to the correct solution, as seen in the intensity image shown in Figure~\ref{fig:3 wires}f ($SSIM = 96.83\%$).
 Interestingly, we also note that the optimum value found with QAO is $\alpha^{corr}_{02} = 1.622$, which differs slightly from the value of $2$ (opposite of $\alpha^{aber}_{02}=-2$) that we would be expect to find.
 This is because QAO corrects not only for the intentionally introduced defocus aberrations in the A2 plane, but also for those inherent in the imaging system.
-This is also shown by the fact that the correlation peak in Figure~\ref{fig:3 wires}.f (inset) is slightly narrower than the one in Figure~\ref{fig:3 wires}.g (inset).
+This is also shown by the fact that the correlation peak in Figure~\ref{fig:3 wires}.f (inset) is slightly narrower than the one in Figure~\ref{fig:3 wires}.g (inset). {This demonstration uses a very simple three-dimensional sample: three spaced wires.
+However, QAO can in principle be used with more complex three-dimensional samples as long as we remain within the regime of weak aberrations, i.e., no strong scattering and absorption.
+Such samples are typically studied with optical tomography methods, where QAO can therefore be used after adapting the mathematical formalism to account for the thickness of these objects~\cite{zhang_ray_2022}.}